kris10ro/ELk-Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? filebeat-playbook.yml Where do you copy it? /etc/filebeat/filebeat.yml
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 The config file with remote_user.
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ by specifying the IP addresses for the install, the machine knows where to do the install.

 - _Which URL do you navigate to in order to check that the ELK server is running? myipaddress:5601/kibana/app
 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+Cd /etc/ansible
+Sudo docker container list -a
+Docker ps
+Sudo docker start lucid_banach
+Sudo docker attach lucid_banach

+Ansible-playbook install-elk.yml
+ansible-playbook metricbeat-playbook.yml
+Ansible-playbook filebeat-playbook.yml
+Nano hosts
+Nano install-elk.yml
+Nano metricbeat-playbook.yml
+Nano metricbeat-config
+Ssh key-gen
+Cat .ssh/id_rsa.pub
+Ls